 This is no small matter.
 According to the national census of 2005, Japan had 16.4 million full-time housewives, of whom an estimated 4.75 million, or 29 percent, had taken out consumer loans.

 “A majority of that number have already lost their sources of credit,” says loan consultant Mikio Kobayashi.
-“It’s believed that 38 percent of the housewives who take out loans conceal it from their husbands.
+“It’s believed that 38 percent of the housewives who take out loans conceal them from their husbands.
 As a result, women desperate for money have resorted to underground moneylenders, who charge usurious rates, and many wind up working flat out just to keep up the interest payments.”

 According to Kobayashi, a system called “soft yamikin” refrains from forms of intimidation when collecting, such as sending out thugs who threaten to break the knees of a borrower in arrears.
 Instead, the loan sharks bide their time.

-“Another thing the woman do is called ‘rotary prostitution,’ where a housewife gets together a stable of six or seven Johns and meets each one for sex once a week on a rotational schedule.
+“Another thing the women do is called ‘rotary prostitution,’ where a housewife gets together a stable of six or seven Johns and meets each one for sex once a week on a rotational schedule.
 They usually find customers on the web by promoting their services at ‘a flat 10,000 yen.’
 Being straightforward about the price seems to do the trick.

 “It appears lots of women in Tokyo’s plebian districts, such as Adachi and Katsushika wards, have fallen prey to loan sharks,” Murakami adds.
-(K.S.)

 Source: “Kaisei kashikingyo-ho de shufu baishu wa sara ni hisan ni naru,” Nikkan Gendai (May 19, page 5)